 A positive image of the future is what draws us.

-Leaderskill’s 360 degree surveys ask specifically where we should do more of good management practices, and for positive feedback – where do you think this person has strengths?
+Leaderskill’s 360 degree feedback surveys ask specifically where we should do more of good management practices, and for positive feedback – where do you think this person has strengths?

 This is the kind of feedback that encourages people to improve.